 Rhonda P. Hill is the founder of E D G E. E D G E, the acronym for Emerging Designers Get Exposed, is an international platform advancing the field of fashion in artistic values, cultural significance, and sustainability through the exposure of emerging designers.
 It takes a step forward to look at fashion from an intelligent, artistic, and practical perspective.
 The website, EDGExpo.com, is a magazine-style look at the paradigm shift from irresponsible, excessive production and consumption to one of environmental and ethical consciousness, cultural sensitivity, and purpose.

 Hill is an accomplished business leader in the Fashion and Entertainment industries and currently contributes to the fashion industry as fashion curator, business adviser, conscious fashion advocate, writer, editor, and e-magazine publisher.
 Starting as a contemporary fashion buyer at Macy’s, Hill built a reputation for understanding a sophisticated and fashion savvy consumer.
 She has been recognized and awarded for her leadership in fashion merchandising, holding executive positions at Warner Bros.
 Studio Stores, adidas, Levi Strauss & Co. and as Vice President for Direct Marketing, Consumer Products Division of The Walt Disney Company.

 Hill contributed her global perspective on fashion shows in the book “The Fashion Show: History, theory and practice” by Gill Stark, Assistant Dean, Head of School of Creative and Liberal Arts, Regent’s University London; an interview with Hill was featured in LES ASSORTIES’, Athens Greece-based fashion news/media magazine; and she talks about her vision for EDGE and the industry in society805.com “Putting Fashion in its Place”.

 On numerous occasions, Hill was a guest speaker at the Art Institute of California [AI] Fashion NOW Symposium and industry participant to the AI graduates Portfolio Review.
-Hill is a fashion show adviser, fashion show judge, a VIP industry guest of numerous Fashion Week events across the globe, and is sought after for her knowledge on sustainable fashion.
+Hill is a fashion show adviser, judge, and VIP industry guest of numerous Fashion Week events across the globe.

 More about Rhonda P. Hill on LinkedIn.